OctopusDeploy/blog/blog/2018-06/octopus-release-2018.6.md

 ![Octopus script setting a sensitive output variable](sensitive-output-var.png "width=500")

-Another [UserVoice suggestion](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/30965434-set-octopusvariable-to-support-issensitive-flag) is a similar small but valuable enhancement where you can now set sensitive output variables.
-This change is a excellent addition to keep sensitive data secure, and it's handy in dynamic provisioning scenarios when you generate passwords on the fly and then use throughout your deployment.
+Another [UserVoice suggestion](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/30965434-set-octopusvariable-to-support-issensitive-flag) is a similarly small yet valuable where you can now set sensitive output variables.
+This change is an excellent addition to keep your sensitive data secure, and it's handy in dynamic provisioning scenarios when you generate passwords on the fly and then use throughout your deployment.

 ## Building the Foundation - Designed to Scale